Marconi-Stem/Firewalker/Notes.md

 while True:

-    # wait for vibration sensor to trigger
+    # wait for the vibration sensor to trigger
     if not ramping_up:
         ramping_up = vibration_detector()
         wave_setup()